 The Why Behind the What in Educational Technology

-Dr. Shawn Mahoney, Chief Academic Officer, McGraw-Hill Education, School Group recently had the opportunity to provide her thoughts on the “why” behind the “what” matters in educational technology for EdNET Insights.
+Dr. Shawn Mahoney, Chief Academic Officer, McGraw-Hill, School Group recently had the opportunity to provide her thoughts on the “why” behind the “what” matters in educational technology for EdNET Insights.

 Dr. Mahoney states:

 Our purpose in education is aspirational.
 The word itself has roots in Latin, meaning to lead out.
 The aim of education is to help individuals reach their full potential.
 Education is a passport to a better future—a key to unlock personal choice.

 In an age where technology, policy, culture, and knowledge meet, it is our job to put them into context in a holistic system to support the potential of every learner.
 Technology in and of itself isn’t the thing.
 Purposeful technology is.